xhandlr/vocacion360-uxd/README.md

 ## 1. Introduction

+### 1.1. **The Problem**

-> *What if I’m just wasting my time?*
+> What if I’m just wasting my time?

-> *What if I disappoint my family with my decision?*
+> What if I disappoint my family with my decision?

-> *Will I earn enough to make a living?*
+> Will I earn enough to make a living?

+High school students in Chile face significant challenges when choosing their academic and professional paths.
+Existing vocational guidance platforms offer fragmented information across multiple websites, with overwhelming interfaces and technical language that create unnecessary barriers.

 In a survey conducted with 40 students at Escuela Amanecer, **52.5%** stated that external opinions directly influence their vocational decisions, and **75%** said they are not aware of any online tools for academic program guidance.
-Platforms like *MiFuturo* or Ministry of Education websites were not mentioned, revealing a lack of access to key information and a **strategic opportunity**.
+Platforms like *MiFuturo* or the Ministry of Education’s websites were not mentioned, revealing a lack of access to key information—and a strategic opportunity.

-High school students in Chile face significant challenges when choosing their academic and professional paths.
-Existing vocational guidance platforms offer fragmented information across multiple websites, with overwhelming interfaces and technical language that creates unnecessary barriers.

-Vocación360 offers a comprehensive and intuitive solution to support students in choosing their university degree program.
-Our platform brings together three key tools: vocational orientation tests, random exploration of degree programs, and access to clear, comparative, and up-to-date information on undergraduate degree programs.

-Through careful application of UX design principles and student-centered research, we've created a solution that transforms what is typically an anxiety-producing experience into a manageable journey of self-discovery and informed choice.
+📊 You can view the full survey responses [here](https://docs.google.com/spreadsheets/d/18C8Lrk0pwEsjByS-7obqHJb23tWlxP_VGB2JUes502Y/edit?usp=sharing).

+---

+### 1.2. **Our Solution**

+**Vocación360** addresses a complex issue across three dimensions: social, emotional, and technical—facing challenges due to the lack of reliable and accessible platforms.

+##### 🟣 **Striking Aesthetic with a Strong Visual Identity**

+- Color palette: **purples, oranges, and yellows**
+- A modern, immersive design that conveys **depth, energy, and modernity**

+##### 🧭 **Adapted Vocational Guidance Test**

+- **Two distinct paths:**
+  1. For students who feel **completely lost**
+  2. For those deciding between **two options**

+- Realistic recommendations:
+  > We won’t suggest Civil Engineering if you hate math!

+###### 🎲 **Gamified Degree Exploration**

+- **Interactive die** that presents random degree programs
+- *Discover what you didn’t know you liked!*
+> [!NOTE]
+> It’s not about choosing at random, but broadening your perspective

+##### 🔍 **Degree Explorer and Comparator**

+- Filters by: **location, tuition cost, or average salary**
+- Visual cards with the most relevant information

 ---